 Consider the restriction of $P$ to $R_L\setminus \gamma^+_s$.
-The images of $R_{L_1}$ and $R_{L_2}$ are cuspidal triangle with cusps at $q_1$ and $q_2$, and contained in $R_L$.
+The images of $R_{L_1}$ and $R_{L_2}$ are cuspidal triangles with cusps at $q_1$ and $q_2$ and are contained in $R_L$.
 Recall that $P$ is hyperbolic.
-Thus the restriction or $P$ to $R_L$ satisfies all the properties of the return map in the geometric model of Lorenz attractor with a rate expansion larger than $\varphi>\sqrt2$.
+Thus the restriction or $P$ to $R_L$ satisfies all the properties of the return map in the geometric model of the Lorenz attractor with a rate expansion larger than $\varphi>\sqrt2$.
 The rectangle $R_L$ is an attracting region for $P$.
-On deduces that $U$ contains a sub-region which is attracting, and in which $X$ is a geometric model of Lorenz attractor.
+One deduces that $U$ contains an attracting sub-region, in which $X$ is a geometric model of the Lorenz attractor.

 Consider now the component $R_H$ of $\Sigma\setminus (L_1\cup L_2)$ disjoint from $R_L$, and containing $\gamma^s_-$.
 Consider the restriction of $P$ to $R_H\setminus\gamma^s_-$.
 The image of each of these components crosses $R_H$ in a Markovian way.
-Thus the maximal invariant in $R_H$ is far from the discontinuity, and is conjugated to the \emph{fake horseshoe}, as the map $P$ preserves the orientation of the unstable cone field.
+Thus the maximal invariant in $R_H$ is far from the discontinuity and is conjugated to the \emph{fake horseshoe}, as the map $P$ preserves the orientation of the unstable cone field.
 This ends the proof.
 The down case is similar. \end{proof}